 Informing your School is not sufficient.
-You must also submit an exceptional circumstances application and the necessary supporting documentation before the deadline for such applications.
+You must also submit an exceptional circumstances form and the necessary supporting documentation before the deadline for such applications.
 A number of Schools have their own specific exceptional circumstances forms.
 In the first instance you should log in to your QOL account and search for this form.
-If you are unable to locate the School’s form then you should submit this Exceptional Circumstances Application Form along with all necessary documentary evidence, to your School Office by the relevant deadline.
+If you are unable to locate the School’s form then you should submit this Exceptional Circumstances Form along with all necessary documentary evidence, to your School Office by the relevant deadline.
+Remember that if you are self-certifying your absence, supporting medical evidence is not required.
+The self-certification statement is the evidence.

 You must submit the form and provide the relevant evidence to your School Office by the following deadlines:

-During illness, and especially if you know that you will miss an assignment deadline or class test because of illness, you should inform the relevant School Office in advance by telephone or email.
+During illness, and especially if you know that you will miss an assignment deadline or class test because of illness, you should inform the relevant School Office in advance by telephone or email as soon as you realise that you will miss the assignment deadline or class test.
 You should ask the School Office to send you an email confirming that you have told them that you are unable to submit your assignment or attend your examination and the time and date of your notification.
-You must then submit an application for exceptional circumstances, along with the appropriate medical evidence/certificate within three working days of returning to study or within three working days of the deadline for submission of the assignment (whichever is sooner).
+You must then submit an application for exceptional circumstances, along with the appropriate medical evidence/certificate or self-certification statement within three working days of returning to study or within three working days of the deadline for submission of the assignment or date of the class test/laboratory test (whichever is sooner).

 In some Schools the exam period may differ from the University exam period, in which case the deadline for submission of exceptional circumstances will also differ from the University’s published deadline.
 In these instances the School deadline will apply.